Or “Five Steps to Stop this Year’s

 Avoid using techniques that have failed for you in the past.
 Don’t become an example of the cliché that doing the same thing over again expecting different results is a sign of insanity.
-Tell yourself the truth about what has worked and not worked.

 Be willing to work.
 Research shows that if you go into a personal change expecting it may be difficult you will have a greater chance of success than if you tell yourself it will be a walk in the park.